 The Desired IP address is the address to be used as a static IP.
 Any unused IP on the network can be used.

-Go the the Netmask address (Mask) and the Broadcast address (Bcast), use ifconfig
+Go to the Netmask address (Mask) and the Broadcast address (Bcast), use ifconfig

 .